SoCal-RESON/RESON-website/bootstrap4-minimal/index.md

 <div>
 <br/>
 <br/>
-<p> To stay informed on RESON activities and get involved, sign up for our newsletter </p>
+<p> To stay informed on ESON activities and get involved, sign up for our newsletter </p>
 </div>